 The doctor can then advise on treatments to help manage symptoms and the underlying cause.

-Keep reading for more information on the possible causes of tingling in the head, as well as when to see a doctor.
+Keep reading for more information on the possible causes of tingling in the head, as well as when to contact a doctor.

-Sinus infections, colds, flus, and other infections cause a person’s sinuses to become irritated and inflamed.
+Sinus infections cause a person’s sinuses to become irritated and inflamed.

 As the sinuses enlarge, they can put pressure on surrounding nerves.
-When this occurs, it can trigger head paresthesia.
+When this occurs, it can cause cranial neuropathy.

-Over-the-counter cold medications, warm compresses, or steam can help reduce inflammation and relieve the pressure on the nerves.
+Over-the-counter cold medications, warm compresses, or steam can help relieve the pressure on the nerves.
 Once the pressure is released, the tingling sensation will likely resolve.